NINE SONGS (LIEDER UND GESÄNGE), OP. 63

 accompaniment breaks a bit for a less active, but forceful dotted

 rhythm containing chords and leaps.
-It returns to the earlier
+It returns to the

-0:52 [m.
-29]--The fourth and
+1:11 [m.
+29]--The fourth

-At the fifth line, the right hand, in the melody’s original metric
+abandons the triplets.
+At the fifth line, the right hand, in

-position, anticipates the vocal line, which seems to imitate it.
+the melody’s original metric position, anticipates the vocal line,

-The left hand plays wide-ranging arpeggios underneath this.
-Some
+which seems to imitate it.
+The left hand plays wide-ranging

-abbreviation at the end of the vocal line brings it back to the right
+the vocal line brings it back to the right metric

-of a relief in this extraordinarily active song.
+a relief in this extraordinarily active song.
 The

 accompaniment with triplet rhythm and 3/2 grouping again returns